rmarable/ParallelClusterMaker/INSTALL.md

 Any bugs, issues, or otherwise unexpected behavior should be reported to Rodney Marable (rodney.marable@gmail.com) using the normal Github channels.

 Pull requests for additional functionality are always welcome.
+Please ensure that all tests conducted to verify the safety and usefulness of your code are otherwise working as expected.